 The Consumer Square well serves primarily Consumer Square, Arnot Mall, Colonial Drive and Chambers Road businesses and District 3, while the Carpenter Road wells serve primarily District 2.
 However our system is interconnected so all 3 wells serve Districts 2 & 3 in some capacity.
-The water is chlorinated to the acceptable level of 0.05 to 1 mg/L prior to distribution to your home.
-Districts 2 & 3 serve about 3500 people through 1100 residential service connections.
-During 2008 our system did not experience any restriction of our water source.
+We maintain the proper level of disinfection against microbial contaminants as determined by our chlorine residual sample results that fall within the acceptable range of 0.21 mg/L to 1.01 mg/L. Districts 2 & 3 serve about 3500 people through 1100 residential service connections.
+During 2010 our system did not experience any restriction of our water source.